How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Intestinal infections

-The appearance of rashes in intestinal infections is secondary, since the main symptom is diarrhea, vomiting, fever, weakness, chills and swollen lymph nodes.
-A rash on the skin is typical for typhoid and typhus, paratyphoid A and B, with intestinal yersiniosis, helminthic invasions, cholera, dysentery and a number of other diseases.
+The appearance of rashes when intestinal infections secondary, since the main symptoms are diarrhea, vomiting, fever, weakness, chills and swollen lymph nodes.
+The skin rash is typical for typhoid and typhus, paratyphoid A and B, intestinal yersiniosis, helminthic infestations, cholera, dysentery and a number of other diseases.

-The lesion occurs with direct contact of the skin with an irritant.
+Damage occurs through direct contact of an area of the skin with an irritant.

-2. The areas of the rashes are prone to infection and require special care.
+2. The rash areas are susceptible to infection and require special care.

-3. To get rid of the disease requires an accurate identification of the cause and its elimination.
+3. To get rid of the disease, it is necessary to accurately identify the cause and eliminate it.

-The defeat of staphylococcus aureus and streptococcus causes the formation of a rash with pus on the skin.
-They penetrate deep into the skin through wounds and begin to develop in case of malfunctions in metabolic processes, disorders of the gastrointestinal tract of the circulatory and central nervous systems.
-Therapeutic methods of treatment with long-term use of drugs of certain groups can become a catalyst for the disease.
+Infection with staphylococcus and streptococcus causes the formation of a rash with pus on the skin.
+They get deep into the skin through wounds and begin to develop due to disruptions in metabolic processes, disturbances in the functioning of the gastrointestinal tract, circulatory and central nervous systems.
+The catalyst for the disease can be therapeutic methods treatment with long-term use of drugs of certain groups.

-Sweat and greasy hair are mainly affected, hair follicles suffer:
+Mainly sweat and greasy hair is affected, hair follicles are affected:

-• the inflammatory process captures the superficial and deep levels;
+• the inflammatory process affects the superficial and deep levels;

-• a rash appears on the skin at the site of the development of the disease, consisting of small bubbles filled with a cloudy liquid;
+• a rash appears on the skin at the site of the disease, consisting of small bubbles filled with a cloudy liquid;

-• after healing, the crust falls off without leaving scars.
+• After healing, the crust disappears without leaving scars.

 Without a special course of antibiotics and treatment of skin lesions, it is impossible to stop the disease.